honeycombio/refinery/config.md

 ## Traces

-### Section Name: `Traces`

-Configuration for how traces are managed.
+`Traces` contains configuration for how traces are managed.
 ### `SendDelay`

 SendDelay is the duration to wait before sending a trace.

-This is a short timer that will be triggered when a trace is complete.
+This setting is a short timer that is triggered when a trace is complete.
-Refinery will wait this duration before actually sending the trace.
+Refinery waits for this duration before sending the trace.
-The reason for this short delay is to allow for small network delays or clock jitters to elapse and any final spans to arrive before actually sending the trace.
+The reason for this setting is to allow for small network delays or clock jitters to elapse and any final spans to arrive before sending the trace.
-Set to 0 for immediate sends.
+Set to "0" for immediate sending.

 - Eligible for live reload.
 - Type: `duration`